Insire/Maple/README.md

 This is a rewrite of the original InsireBot.
 Which was planned to be a tool for semi and non professional livestreamers to provide music to them selfs and to their audience with high configureability.

 After a long hiatus, I'm continuing my rewrite and try to improve on my previously written code.
+You can see a "live" preview [here](https://github.com/Insire/Maple/blob/master/InsireBot/Resources/Images/2017-04-22-23-26-20.gif)

 ![Mainwindow](MainWindow.gif)